Hip Dysplasia Prevention: Supplements & Safe Exercise

 Protecting the Hips

 Both Labrador Retrievers and Standard Poodles are high-risk breeds for Hip Dysplasia, a malformation of the hip socket that leads to crippling arthritis.
 This means your Labradoodle carries a “double dose” of genetic risk.
+However, if your dog experiences sudden rear-leg weakness specifically after intense play, it may not be joint pain but Exercise Induced Collapse, a genetic condition affecting the muscles.

 The Rule of “Growth Plates”